MohamadYusuf/WebRx-Site/docs/output-properties.md

 The name is <span data-bind="text: fullName"></span>
 ```

-… and they will be updated whenever *firstName* or *lastName* changes (your evaluator function will be called once each time any of its dependencies change, and whatever value you return will be passed on to the observers such as UI elements or other computed observables).
+… and they will be updated whenever *firstName* or *lastName* changes (your evaluator function will be called once each time any of its dependencies change,
+and whatever value you return will be passed on to the observers such as UI elements or other output properties).

 ## How it works

-So how did the sample above work?
+So how did the example work?

 One of the core features of WebRx is to be able to convert properties to [Rx-Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md), via *whenAny*, and to convert [Rx-Observables](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md) into properties, via a method called *toProperty*.

-The *whenAny* function takes any number of properties as input, subscribes to their *changed* observables, and invokes a user supplied selector function when any (hence the name) of its inputs changes.
+The *whenAny* function takes any number of observable properties as input, subscribes to their *changed* observables,
+and invokes a user supplied selector function when any (hence the name) of its inputs changes.
 The selector function receives the latest value of all inputs as arguments.
-The result of *whenAny* is always an Rx Observable.
+The result of *whenAny* is an Rx-Observable providing the results of the selector.

 ```javascript
 var observable = wx.whenAny(this.firstName, this.lastName, function(firstName, lastName) {